-Glenco Group proposes to develop the former Stony Lodge Hospital site into a 188-unit multi-family residential project.
+Glenco Group proposes to develop the former Stony Lodge Hospital site into a 188-unit multi-family residential project-with 169 market rate units, plus 19 affordable rental units.
 The 17.9 acre site is roughly bounded by Croton Dam Road, Pershing Avenue, Grandview Avenue, and Narragansett Avenue.
 The majority of the 17.9 acre site lies within the Town of Ossining (16.7 acres or 93%); 1.2 acres (7%) is within the Village of Ossining (collectively, the "Property").
-The Applicant, Glenco Group, LLC, has applied to the Town Board of the Town of Ossining for approval of an amendment to the Zoning Law creating the Multi-Family Residence 2 (MF2) zoning district and applying this new zoning district to the property and referral of the application to the Town Planning Board.

-The River Knoll project (the "Preferred Project" or "River Knoll"), is proposed to be 169 market-rate rental units plus 19 affordable rental units, as mandated by Article VI of the Town of Ossining's zoning code, for a total of 188 units of multi-family housing on the site of Stony Lodge Hospital - a child and adolescent psychiatric center.
+The Applicant, Glenco Group, LLC, has applied to the Town Board of the Town of Ossining for approval of 188 (MF2) zoning district and applying this new zoning district to the property rezoning application-and referral of the site-plan application to the Town Planning Board.
+The River Knoll project ("Proposed Project" or "River Knoll"), is proposed towill be 169 market-rate rental units plus 19 affordable rental units, as mandated by Article VI of the Town of Ossining's zoning code, for a total of 188 units of multi-family housing on the site of Stony Lodge Hospital-a child and adolescent psychiatric center.
 The hospital has been closed for many years, and is practically speaking, now defunct for this purpose.

-River Knoll is proposed to repurpose the property from an institutional use to a residential use.
-Using an architectural design that uses Hudson Valley vernacular, River Knoll is proposed to be clustered in the center of the 18-acre site, with large green buffers around the perimeter of the site to buffer its adjacent neighbors.
-In doing so, the property would maintain a certain amount of permanent open space in perpetuity.

-In addition, the proposed use is consistent with the policies included in the recently updated Town of Ossining Comprehensive Plan Update (2015).
+The proposed River Knoll is proposed towill repurpose the property from an institutional use to a residential use.
+Using an architectural design that uses Hudson Valley vernacular, River Knoll is proposed towill be clustered in the center of the large-18-acre site, with large green buffers around the perimeter of the site to buffer its adjacent neighbors.
+In doing so, the property will maintain significant-permanent open space, totaling approximately 14 acres (78% of site), that will be beneficial to the community-in perpetuity.
+This new and compatible use will bring new neighbors and provide new economic activity to the Town through new demand for its stores, restaurants and the like.
+In addition, the proposed use is consistent with the policies included in the recently updated "Town of Ossining's Comprehensive Plan Update (2015).
 The Town's "Plan Update" specifically identifies the project site as appropriate for adaptive reuse and/or redevelopment to a use that would be protective of environmental resources and the surrounding residential neighborhoods.